AbiAjayi/Canada-Collision-2019/README.md

 Canada Collision 2019 is a project focused on analyzing and visualizing data related to vehicular collisions in Canada from the year 2019.
 This project utilizes data science and machine learning techniques to identify patterns, predict accident hotspots, and gain insights into factors influencing traffic safety.
 Key features include data cleaning, exploratory analysis, predictive modeling, and interactive visualizations.

+## Data Source

+This project uses the vehicle collision dataset for 2019, which was made publicly available by the Government of Canada.
+The data can be accessed at [insert link to dataset].
+It includes information on various accident details, such as hotspot, time, and weather conditions used for analysis and prediction."